 The 180 or more talented young pianists from 28 countries have graced the Yokohama International Piano Concert stage, playing either solo or with orchestral accompaniment.

 Many have gone on to become top-ranked artists with distinguished careers.For young pianists, participation in this Concert is a mark of distinction.

-Selection of the pianists is the work of a planning committee composed of individuals who are themselves top-ranked performers.To be eligible to participate, pianists must be thirty-five or younger and have won awards at two or more international competitions.
+Selection of the pianists is the work of a planning committee composed of individuals who are themselves top-ranked performers.To be eligible to participate, pianists must be thirty-five or younger and have won awards at two or more international prestige competitions.

 The Yokohama International Piano Concert is notable for its long history during which, from the very start, it has received warm and generous support from numerous individuals.

-Hirose was also responsible for many companies besides his own forming tie-ups with Yokohama Minato Mirai Hall and providing the financial backing without which the Concert would not be possible.Another notable patron is the Hotel New Grand’s Hara Noriyuki, who proposed the formation of the Friends of the Yokohama International Piano Concert, to which many local companies and individuals who support the Concert belong.
+Particularly noteworthy is Osamu Hirose, who, in a time when facilities for practicing music were rare in Yokohama, built studios equipped with pianos at his own expense and provided them free of charge to the performers.
+Hirose was also responsible for many companies besides forming tie-ups with Yokohama Minato Mirai Hall and providing the financial backing without which the Concert would not be possible.Another notable patron was the Hotel New Grand’s Noriyuki Hara, who proposed the formation of the Friends of the Yokohama International Piano Concert, to which many local companies and individuals who supported the Concert belonged.

 Musical instrument companies have also been generous with their support.

 At present Yamaha Music Japan Co.,Ltd. provides both comprehensive technical support and sponsorship.